 Click on the link below to take you to the section you'd like to read:

-Current action
+Current status

-Some pioneering local authorities already deliver a consistent, non means tested financial allowance for groups of kinship carers, most commonly special guardians where the child was previously looked after.
+Some pioneering local authorities already deliver a consistent, non means tested financial allowance for some kinship carers, most commonly special guardians where the child was previously looked after.
 Existing statutory guidance on special guardianship support sets out the circumstances in which kinship carer special guardians should expect financial assessment and support, and how this should be delivered.
 Most local authorities continue to deliver only discretionary means tested financial support subject to annual review during a transitionary period following the making of the order.

 Our verdict